A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Performance Analysis

 The plot shows for training, validation, and test datasets, the MSE loss for the velocity vector $\boldsymbol{v}$ and its components $v_x$ and $v_y$ at the determined final epoch for each model.
 Since the $y$-component values are at least an order of magnitude smaller than the $x$-component values, the MSE losses for $v_y$ are respectively smaller.
-For both architectures, the achieved loss values decrease as $\xi$ increases, with improvements more pronounced in the data-driven model compared to the constrained model.
-This indicates that providing the CNN with more boundary information improves the inference accuracy for subdomain prediction.
-An exception occurs for the constrained model with $\xi=10$, where we observe a higher training loss for $v_y$ compared to other $\xi$ values.
-Generally, this can occur if the standard MSE loss is used for optimization, as the larger-scale $x$-component dominates the optimization process, with errors in the $y$-component being less penalized during training.
-While the constrained models generally yield lower losses compared to the respective data-driven models, the data-driven model for $\xi = 40$ achieves comparable loss values.
+The flow-rate-conserving models achieve slightly lower loss values than the data-driven models; for example, for $\xi=1$ the validation MSE for the velocity vector $\bm{v}$ is $2.2 \cdot 10^{-6}$ for the constrained model and $2.7 \cdot 10^{-6}$ for the data-driven model.
+Increasing $\xi$ reduces the losses only marginally for both models.
+Note that larger $\xi$ values also increase the number of boundary columns that are overwritten with the target FEM values, which are accounted for in the MSE loss.
+Based on these results, we note that, given the present dataset, architecture, and training configurations, $\xi=1$ is sufficient to achieve low loss values for both architectures.